Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

   (Fleming, 2023).

-In addition to the AGE correction tools described above, other alternatives primarily focused on DE analysis are discussed in Amezquita (2021).
+In addition to the AGE correction tools described above, other alternatives primarily focused on DE analysis are discussed by Amezquita (2021).
 Briefly, this includes excluding genes whose expression levels are predominately affected by AGE from downstream analysis or eliminating genes whose DE is likely driven by AGE.
 These two approaches are also further discussed below.